-2.16 Segment reporting
+2.15 Segment reporting

 A business segment is a group of assets and operations engaged in providing products or services that are subject to risks and returns that are different to those of other business segments.
 A geographical segment is a group of assets and operations engaged in providing products or services within a particular economic environment that are subject to risks and return that are different from those of segments operating in other economic environments.
-The Company, through K2 and its subsidiaries, is engaged in real estate development companies in India, being a single reportable geographical segment having an economic environment that is subject to risks and returns which are different from geographical segments operating in other economic environments.
+The Company, through K2 and its subsidiaries, is engaged in real estate development companies in India, being a single reportable geographical segment having an economic environment that is subject to risks and returns which are different from geographical segments operating in other economic environment that is subject to risks and returns which are different from those of segment having an economic environment that is subject to risks and returns which are different from those of geographical segments operating in other economic environment that is subject to risks and returns which are different from geographical segments operating in other economic environments.